nkrapivin/NekoPresence/README.md

 1. Open `NekoPresence.sln` in Visual Studio 2019.
 2. Build it.
 3. Replace `Release\NekoPresence.dll` in extension files with your new DLL.
-PS: (Build directory of the project is set to `Release\`, DLL in root of this repo won't be replaced, it's just here to make it easier to find!)
+PS: (Build directory of the project is set to `Release\`, DLL in root of this repo won't be replaced!
+It's for people who just want latest prebuilt libs.)

 #### Linux (64-Bit, Debian-based)
 1. Make sure you have `build-essential` package installed.